-Copy Data Management (CDM) is a relatively new IT category of solutions designed to manage the creation, use, distribution, retention, and clean-up of copies of production data -- or “copy data.”
-“Copy data” is the collective set of all data not currently being used in production (e.g., a snapshot, backup, vault, or replica of a version made for various IT or business functions—data recovery, Dev-Test, analytics or other business or operational functions).
+Copy Data Management (CDM) is an IT category of solutions designed to manage the creation, use, distribution, retention, and clean-up of copies of production data -- or “copy data.”
+“Copy data” is the collective set of all data not currently being used in production (e.g., a snapshot, backup, vault, or replica made for various IT or business functions—data recovery, Dev-Test, analytics or other business or operational functions).

 The most easily observable problem with copy data is there is simply too much of it.
 The problem starts in the IT department, which has a core requirement for protection copies.
 Multiple versions of data must be maintained for recovery, and this includes local copies for operational recovery and remote copies for disaster recovery.
 But protection copies are just the beginning.